mvolkmann/MyUnixEnv/notes/VueNotes.md

 containing a single JavaScript expression.
 For example, `{{ new Date().toString() }}`.

+Component methods can be called from inside these curly braces, but plain functions defined outside the component definition cannot be called.
+See <https://github.com/elbywan/bosket/issues/23>.

 A component template is compiled into a `render` function that is called to produce the DOM for the component.
 It is also possible to omit the template